When was the last time you just stopped and stared at the night sky?

 Gazing up in the dark at the stars and imagining a tantalising world beyond is a wonderful way to escape and let your thoughts go.

 And while we are all staying safe at home, this is one thing we can do from our own gardens and front door steps – look up.

 With large expanses completely free from light pollution, the Yorkshire Dales is a very special place to experience a truly dark sky.

 When conditions are right, it is possible to see the Milky Way as well as the planets and meteors – and not forgetting our Moon.
 You could see as many as 2,000 stars, pick out the red glow of Mars or the finer details of constellations such as Orion the Hunter.
 You might even catch the brilliant dancing glow of the Northern Lights.

-But skywatching can be done anywhere, and these recent sunny days and clear nights are offering excellent opportunities to catch the International Space Station travelling at 17,000mph over our heads!
+But skywatching can be done anywhere, and these recent sunny days with clear nights are offering great opportunities to catch the International Space Station travelling at 17,000mph over our heads!